ProShares - UltraShort Nasdaq Biotechnology (BIS) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - UltraShort Nasdaq Biotechnology (BIS) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.4M, listed on NASDAQ, carrying a beta of -1.20 to the broader market.
-ProShares UltraShort Nasdaq Biotechnology seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the Nasdaq Biotechnology Index. public since 2010-04-09.
+ProShares - UltraShort Nasdaq Biotechnology (BIS) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $2.3M, listed on NASDAQ, carrying a beta of -1.18 to the broader market.
+The ProShares UltraShort Nasdaq Biotechnology fund is engineered to achieve daily returns that are precisely two times the inverse (-2x) of the Nasdaq Biotechnology Index's daily performance. public since 2010-04-09.

 Spot Price